 One of the many benefits of using iFrames is that they help you conserve data resources.
-Let’s say you run a WooCommerce website that requires you curating and publishing video ads all the time.
+Let’s say you run a WooCommerce website that requires you to curate and publishing video ads all the time.

 The efficient way to go about this is to upload the videos to your YouTube channel, and then share them to your website using embedded iFrames.

-We have shown you the two methods for embedding content to your site using iFrame: manually and with a plugin.
+We have shown you the two methods for embedding content to your site using iFrame: manually and with a WordPress iFrame plugin.

 If you have questions, feel free to reach out to us.